-A traditional treat from Denmark!
-Drømmekage or Danish Dream Cake is a delicious, soft cake with coconut caramel on top.
-Every bite has the right balance of sweetness from the cake and the topping.
+Drømmekage, or Danish Dream Cake, is a delicious, soft cake with coconut caramel topping — a traditional treat from Denmark!
+Every bite has the right balance of sweetness, softness, and crunch.
 Try it for your next coffee break!

-Yep, I smiled too the first time I heard that. 🙂
+Yep, that made me smile, too, the first time I heard it. 🙂

-You can make this on a standard springform round cake pan, but since they’re generally cut into squares, I find it easier to use a square cake pan.
+You can make this on a standard springform round cake pan, but since they’re normally cut into squares, I find it easier to use a square cake pan.

 Danish dream cake could also work as a sheet cake — you just have to adjust this recipe.
 Or, you’ll end up with a slightly thin layer of cake.

-Regardless of what pan or tray you want to use, expect a delightfully tasty treat that’s excellent with coffee or tea.
+Regardless of what pan or tray you want to use, expect a delightfully tasty treat that’s excellent for an afternoon snack or dessert.

-IF YOU LIKE MORE CLASSIC NORDIC DISHES, THEN YOU WILL LIKE THESE POSTS!
+FOR MORE CLASSIC DANISH RECIPES, YOU WILL LIKE THESE POSTS!

 - Flour – you only need all-purpose flour for this dream cake recipe.